ssmirr/appdev-chapters/optional-syntaxes-in-ruby.md

 end
 ```

+Holy moly!
 What's going on here?
 You just have to unwind each optional syntax one by one to get to something more familiar.

 First of all, they have dropped the parentheses around the arguments to the `validates()` method.
 We can replace them: